menisadi/ch0/README.md

 - [ ] Add optional PGN autosave to a file (date/engine/color in file-name)
 - [ ] Add "illegal moves" count (printed at the end)
 - [ ] Add Stockfish bundling or automatic UCI discovery
+- [ ] Add some sort of post-game analysis